-The Netherlands are lovely in Spring.
-Villages bordered with canals inhabited by wild swans, cherry blossoms are in full bloom, spring flowers popping up in gardens all over the place.
-We climbed a steep vertical staircase to the top of a working windmill in nearby Aarlanderveen, drove around the tulip fields in Lisse, ate fish by the North Sea at Noordwijk, drank copious amounts of tea at the kitchen table, and went on long village walks.
+The Netherlands is lovely in Spring.
+Villages bordered with canals dwelled by wild swans, cherry blossoms in full bloom, spring flowers popping up in gardens all over the place.
+We climbed a steep vertical staircase to the top of a working windmill in nearby Aarlanderveen, drove around the tulip fields in Lisse, ate fish by the North Sea at Noordwijk, drank copious amounts of tea in the garden, and went on long village walks.

-Past flat green farmland filled with cows and sheep, we drove to Amsterdam.
-A compact city with a relaxed ambience.
-Endless canals, romantic bridges, flower markets, bicycles weaving through the city, pretty spring gardens brimming with daffodils, tall narrow town houses, and the heavenly smell of cinnamon sugar wafting through the streets.
+After a couple of days in the village, we drove past flat green paddocks filled with cows and lambs towards Amsterdam.
+They say good things come in small packages.
+Amsterdam is compact, but an absolutely stunning city with a relaxed ambience.
+Endless canals, romantic bridges, flower markets, bicycles weaving through the city, green parks brimming with tulips and daffodils, narrow townhouses, and the sweet smell of stroopwafels floats through the streets.

-Amsterdam is an open air museum of the Dutch Golden Age.
-The historical buildings are so well maintained, that if you took away all of the modern cars and bikes it would look like you had travelled back in time.
+Amsterdam is like an open-air museum showcasing the Dutch Golden Age.
+The historical buildings are so well maintained, that if you took away all of the modern cars and bikes, it would look like you had travelled back in time.
 Set upon the Amstel River, Amsterdam is home to more than 100km of canals and a million bikes.
-The city is best experienced via the canals, by foot, or bicycle for those brave enough to go up against the locals.
+The city is best experienced on the water by boat, or bicycle, for those brave enough to go up against the locals.

-I prefer the beautiful architecture, parks, and museums, so our first stop was the inspiring Rijksmuseum, home of the Dutch masters.
+The beautiful architecture, gardens and parks, lovely squares and museums are more my scene, so our first stop was the inspiring Rijksmuseum, home of the Dutch masters.
 I could have easily stayed for a week at the Rijksmuseum, but we only had a few hours to see the highlights.
-As one of the cities top attractions, pre-booking your tickets online to avoid the long queues is essential.
-The museum is open daily from 9am – 5pm, entry is around 17 euros and worth every penny.
+As one of Amsterdam’s top attractions, pre-booking your tickets online to avoid the long queues is essential.
+The museum is open daily from 9am – 5pm, entry is around 17 euros.

-We then joined a canal cruise, offering a wonderful perspective of the city.
-The audio commentary outlined the highlights and interesting facts along the way.
-We used the Blue Boat Company as they offered history and art focused commentary.
-Blue Boat offer a range of different tours and themed commentary.
-A 75 minute cruise costs 15 euros.
-After our cruise we walked around the pretty neighbourhood of Jordaan, one of the oldest parts of the city.
+We then joined a canal cruise for a different perspective of the city.
+We used the Blue Boat Company as they have history and art-focused commentary that brings the city to life, outlining the highlights and interesting facts along the way.
+Blue Boat offer a range of different tours and themes.
+A 75-minute cruise costs around 15 euros.
+After our cruise, we walked around the pretty neighbourhood of Jordaan, one of the oldest parts of the city.

 We stopped for lunch at the Leidseplein at Café Americain, a stylish Art Deco restaurant serving local oysters and croquettes.
 The setting was reminiscent of the film Casablanca, with colonial fans on the roof and a piano player in the corner.
-It was a lovely place to rest our legs for a moment, the cobblestones are very hard on the feet and ankles!
+It was a lovely place to rest our legs and have a break.

-The next day we drove to The Hague to see Girl with a Pearl Earring by Johannes Vermeer, where she has been living since 1902.
-The Mauritshuis is a boutique gallery housing a limited number of carefully sourced pieces, and the whole collection is delightful.
-Dutchie’s Mum surprised me with the most beautiful pair of pearl drop earrings to commemorate our visit, the most perfect keepsake to remember this very special trip.
+The next day we drove to The Hague to see Girl with a Pearl Earring by Johannes Vermeer, in the gallery where she had lived since 1902, the Mauritshuis, a boutique gallery housing a limited number of carefully sourced pieces of priceless art.
+The whole collection is delightful.
+As we were leaving, my lovely mother in law surprised me with the most beautiful pair of pearl drop earrings to commemorate our visit, the perfect keepsake to remember our special trip.

-I have written a dedicated post on Keukenhof if you love Dutch tulips?
+Feeling Dutch?
+I have also written a dedicated post on Keukenhof if you love tulips?